lando/lando/docs/dev/plugins.md

 Plugins
 =======

-Lando has an advanced plugin system that allows developers to add and extend Landos's core functionality.
+Lando has an advanced plugin system that allows developers to add and extend Lando's core functionality.
 Here are a few examples of things you can do with plugins:

 1. Create CLI commands like `lando danceparty`
 2. Add services like `solr`, `redis` or `ruby`